ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 ## Order summary
 {: #vc_hybrid_orderinginstance-order-summary}

-Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the **Order Summary** section on the right pane.
-Click **Pricing details** at the bottom of the right pane to generate a PDF document that provides the estimate details.
+Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the **Order Summary** right pane.
+Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

+You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
+This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Procedure to order vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_orderinginstance-procedure}

-1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** from the left navigation pane and then click **vCenter Server** in the **Virtual Data Centers** section.
+1. From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon from the left navigation pane and then click the **VMware vCenter Server on IBM Cloud** card in the **VMware Virtual Data Centers** section.
 2. On the **VMware vCenter Server on IBM Cloud** page, click the **vCenter Server with Hybridity Bundle** card and click **Create**.
 3. On the **vCenter Server** page, enter the instance name.
 5. Select the vSphere version.